*This post may contain affiliate links.

-What do I need to make my own dryer balls?
+What do you need to make your own dryer balls?

-Dryer balls are super easy to make.
-You’ll need 3 skeins of 100% roving wool to make up to 6 baseball size dryer balls, a pair of panty hose, scissors and 6 pieces of string about 3 inches long (each).
+These DIY dryer balls are super easy to make.
+You’ll need three skeins of 100% roving wool to make up to six baseball size dryer balls, a pair of pantyhose, scissors and six pieces of string about 3 inches long (each).
 Do not buy washable wool as it will not felt.

 How to make wool dryer balls:

 - Begin by wrapping a piece of yarn around your index and middle fingers about a dozen times.